geofffranks/spruce/README.md

 Which will give you an `ident:` key of "mjolnir/production"

-But, what if I have a list of strings that I want in a single line?
-Like a users list, or similar.
+But what if I have a list of strings that I want as a single line?
+Like a users list, authorities, or similar.
 Do I have to `concat` that piece by piece?
 No, you can `join` to concatenate a list into one entry.

 ```yml